Unease, anxiety, tension, stress, & worry — all forms of fear — are cause by too much future, and not enough presence. Eckhart Tolle

-Let’s look at what I see as the top stress management tips for men.
+Let’s look at what I see as the top stress relievers for men.

 1. Exercising:We can rid ourselves of stress through exercise.
 Pumping iron at the gym, playing basketball, golfing, hiking, or jogging etc., whether with other men or by ourselves all help as stress relievers for men.

 Exercise also can help maintain wellbeing when confronted with stressful events.
 All of us can head outside for a brisk stroll.
 Plus, sunlight enhances our mood.
 We can do progressive tightening and relaxing different parts of our body.
 Breathe throughout the exercise.

 2. Hanging Out With the Guys:We can escape and unwind from our stress with team sports like football, hockey, softball, volleyball or even just watching sporting events.
 Being outdoors and golfing also help.

 Fishing and hunting trips with our buddies as well, as coaching sports games helps us unwind from stress.

 We guys tend to drink together which stresses the liver and possible hangovers the next day.
 Eating together, however, creates bonding through the release of oxytocin which also has a calming effect.

 Laughing with our friends or watching funny comedy programs like Comedy Central or old reruns of Saturday Night Live can also increase our well-being and act as stress relievers for men.